bghira/SimpleTuner/OPTIONS.md

                         The standard deviation of the data used in the soft min weighting method.
 This is required when using the soft min SNR calculation method.
+  --model_family {pixart_sigma,kolors,sd3,flux,smoldit,sdxl,legacy}
+                        The model family to train.
+This option is required to specify the model family if one of the deprecated options such as --flux is not provided.
   --model_type {full,lora,deepfloyd-full,deepfloyd-lora,deepfloyd-stage2,deepfloyd-stage2-lora}
                         The training type to use. 'full' will train the full model, while 'lora' will train the LoRA model.
 LoRA is